 Train With Real Meat

 A few morsels a day will suffice.
-It’s not to be done while you’re eating, but rather, some more spontaneous moment in the day, such as when you take a break from the computer:
+It’s not to be done while you’re eating, but rather during a more spontaneous moment in the day, such as when you take a break from the computer.

 - Get that morsel, but do NOT say anything while you’re getting it such as “Time for a treat!”
 Just quietly do it, even if your dog follows you everywhere.